glideapps/security-bench/README.md

 # Use a specific model for autofix
 npm run autofix -- 30 --model gpt-4o

+# Use a specific prompt for autofix
+npm run autofix -- 50 --prompt chain-of-thought.txt

+# Use both specific model and prompt
+npm run autofix -- 0 --model gpt-4o --prompt concise.txt
 ```

 How it works:
-1. Queries the database for all test files with correctness ≤ the specified percentage
+1. Queries the database for all test files with correctness ≤ the specified percentage (filtered by prompt if specified)
 2. Shows a summary of files to be fixed with their current accuracy
 3. For >10 files, prompts for confirmation (in interactive terminals only)
 4. Processes each file sequentially:
    - Shows progress indicator `[n/total]`
-   - Calls the fix logic (including DB cleanup)
+   - Calls the fix logic (including DB cleanup for that prompt)
    - Continues on error
 5. Displays final summary with success/failure counts